nodejs/node/doc/api/net.md

 * Returns: {boolean}

 Sends data on the socket.
-The second parameter specifies the encoding in the case of a string — it defaults to UTF8 encoding.
+The second parameter specifies the encoding in the case of a string.
+It defaults to UTF8 encoding.

 Returns `true` if the entire data was flushed successfully to the kernel buffer.
 Returns `false` if all or part of the data was queued in user memory.